Law Office of Michelle Ball Big 5 Offenses,Discipline,Ed 48900s Continuation School After Expulsion? Is It Mandatory?

 Continuation School Placement

-This law means that usually a student moves to a continuation school within the school district, or within the county.
+This law usually means a student assignment to a continuation school or county community school in the Board expulsion order.
 These are not schools most parents usually want a student to attend, but these schools do work for some students, in the right circumstances.

-The reason continuation schools may be perceived as unsavory is, ironically, the fact that all the expelled (aka “bad”) students attend these schools.
-Most parents do not envision their children as one of “those bad kids” even after they are expelled.
+Ironically, the reason continuation schools may be perceived as unsavory is the fact that expelled (aka “bad”) students attend these schools.
+Most parents do not envision their children as one of “those bad students,” even after they are expelled.

 Brick school in the snow up hill